Swaser/nand2tetris/VmTranslator/README.md

 need a return statement, but that statement must not be reached.
 Therefore an endless loop must be inserted into the code just before the return.

+### Explanations
+About 3.: Return values are stored in *ARG.
+But what about functions that have zero arguments but still return a value?
+We could try to handle all these different cases.
+Or we can handle them all the same.

 ## Planned Changes to the VM Specification

 1. Allow `push static <name>` and `pop static <name>`.
 2. Add instruction to drop a value from the stack `drop`.
+This is more important than the dual operation of increasing the stack pointer without acutally pushing something to the stack.